Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 GORO has already filed an S-1 Registration as of October 16, 2020 for SpinCo whose “strong” brand name has been made officially public: “Fortitude Gold Corporation.”

-In the filing, there are a few things in addition to the information discussed above that I found interesting:
+In the filing, there are a few things, in addition to the information discussed above, that I found interesting:

 - Management plans to complete the filing this year (although any delays with the SEC may cause this date to be pushed back to Q1 2021).

-- SpinCo already has $6.8MM as of September 30, 2020 generated by the NMU (this appears to be in addition to the $10MM being transferred to it by GORO to support the operations post-spin-off).
+- SpinCo already has $6.8MM as of September 30, 2020 generated by the NMU enhanced production levels (this appears to be in addition to the $10MM being transferred to it by GORO to support the operations post-spin-off).

 - SpinCo anticipates spending $1.6MM over the next twelve months on exploration activities.